About the Clinic

 Please read our Frequently Asked Questions for Prospective Clients.

-The Transactional Clinic offers you the chance to get hands on experience in areas of Business Transactional Law, and help area non-profit groups at the same time.
-The Transactional Clinic provides counseling and representation of non-profit organizations serving Northwest Arkansas.
+The Non-profit Clinic offers you the chance to get hands on experience in areas of Business Transactional Law, and help area non-profit groups at the same time.
+The Non-profit Clinic provides counseling and representation of non-profit organizations serving Northwest Arkansas.
 The clinic's services include startup issues such as Articles of Incorporation, Bylaws, and Federal EIN numbers, incorporation, obtaining federal and state tax exemptions, change of business form, purchase and lease of real and personal property, employment and labor law issues and general contract negotiation, drafting and execution.
-In addition, the transactional clinic also assists nonprofits with the preparation and filing of annual compliance reports with the Arkansas Secretary of State, the Arkansas Attorney General and the Internal Revenue Service.
+In addition, the Non-profit Clinic also assists nonprofits with the preparation and filing of annual compliance reports with the Arkansas Secretary of State, the Arkansas Attorney General and the Internal Revenue Service.
 Occasionally, students are asked to offer workshops to non-profits on matters of general interest.
-Transactional Clinic is available in the Spring and Fall semesters for 3 hours of graded course credit.
+Non-profit Clinic is available in the Spring and Fall semesters for 3 hours of graded course credit.

 Students must be eligible for licensing in under Rule XV, Arkansas Rules Governing Admission to the Bar.